Hello Planning Mashers!

 - Monochrome markers.
 Since minimalist Bullet Journal spreads use a very little color, try monochrome or muted colors.
-I’d recommend monochrome collection of Tombow Dual Brush Pens and of course my favorite Zebra Mildliners.
+I’d recommend a monochrome collection of Tombow Dual Brush Pens and, of course, my favorite Zebra Mildliners.

 One final thing you might consider is getting some stencils.
 They will help you with straight boxes and pretty letters, especially if you’re just a beginner.
 Below are a few options you might want to take a look at.